nils489/covid19_utils/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --log LOG   Flag to determine whether or not to plot logarithmic.
+  --log       Plot with logarithmic y-axis.
-  --new NEW   If True, plot only new cases. default: False
+  --new       Plot only new cases.
   ```